 Always select a theme first.
 A theme will automatically give you all the ideas you need for your meditation room supplies, its colors, and architecture ideas.
 If you are not planning a major renovation, you can simply go for changing the wall colors and furnishings of that room.
 Here are some popular themes:

-Resort Style Theme
+Resort Style

-A resort-style meditation room can evoke memories of your latest spa vacation on a remote island.
+A resort-style room can evoke memories of your latest spa vacation on a remote island.
 The best colors for this theme include sea colors like blue, aquamarine, green, and white.

-Minimalist Theme
+Minimalist

-One of the most popular themes for creating a zen-like space is the minimalist theme, which is devoid of clutter and contains bare minimal furniture.
-The best colors for this meditation room style are white, faint blue, and pale yellow.
+One of the most popular themes for creating a zen-like space is the minimalist theme, which is devoid of clutter and contains bare minimum furniture.
+White, faint blue, and pale yellow are all great colors for this room style.
 As far as furniture goes, just keep a few mats or a mattress you can meditate on.
 A chair and a table can also be included, along with a small bookshelf to store books by your favorite spiritual authors.

-Rainbow Theme
+Rainbow

-A rainbow meditation room is a fantastic idea for people who like to meditate in all the colors of the rainbow.
+A rainbow room is a fantastic idea for people who like to meditate in all the colors of the rainbow.
 It can make use of all kinds of vibrant colors, and you can go all out in selecting the furnishings.
 Decorate the walls with brightly colored paintings and choose different colors for each wall.

-Temple Theme
+Temple

 This theme is designed based on temples inspired by Asian countries.
 A temple theme will need accessories like incense sticks, candles, exotic wall art, wood carvings, and statues.